-- canceled.

-- 3. Runtime-level entities.

 - A runtime describes a specific execution data context, i.e. the state of each variable.
 A runtime might be:

 - initialized (created)

 - checked for its status

 - terminated.

 If we look closely at the entities, we may notice that each entity turns out to be a composite.
 For example, a program will operate high-level data (recipe and coffee-machine), enhancing them with its subject area terms (program_run_id for instance).
 This is totally fine: connecting contexts is what APIs do.